equationunequal/WP-JSON-Media-Downloader/README.md

 python wpmedia.py
 ```

-Enter the URL of the WordPress site.
+Enter the URL of the WordPress site when prompted.
 The media directory will be created automatically if it doesn't exist.

 ## Contributing